Edward Brotherton, 1st Baron Brotherton

-Life
+Early life and education

 Edward Allen Brotherton was born 1 April 1856 at 2 Tiverton Place, Ardwick Green, Manchester to Theophilus Brotherton, a yarn agent, and Sarah née O'Donnell.
-He is also related to educational reformer Edward Brotherton and the 1st MP for Salford, Joseph Brotherton.
+He was also related to educational reformer Edward Brotherton and to the first MP for Salford, Joseph Brotherton.

 At the age of 14 Brotherton made an unsuccessful attempt to go to sea which lasted only two days.
 He left school at 15 working at a hardware store before finding a position as an assistant at a chemical laboratory.
 At this time, he also attended evening classes in chemistry taught by Henry Roscoe at Owens College, Manchester.
 At 19 he began work at a chemical works in Wakefield, West Yorkshire.

+Business career

 In 1878 Brotherton, with backing from his family, became the founding partner of Wakefield company Dyson Brothers and Brotherton.
 The company manufactured ammonium sulphate, taking advantage of plentiful supplies of ammoniacal liquor produced by the local coal and gas industry and supplied ammonia to the textile industry and for use in the extraction of gold.